awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 The following are the key concepts for route tables\.
 + **Main route table**—The route table that automatically comes with your VPC\.
 It controls the routing for all subnets that are not explicitly associated with any other route table\.
 + **Custom route table**—A route table that you create for your VPC\.
++ **Edge association **\- A route table that you use to route inbound VPC traffic to an appliance\.
+You associate a route table with the internet gateway or virtual private gateway, and specify the network interface of your appliance as the target for VPC traffic\.
 + **Route table association**—The association between a route table and a subnet, internet gateway, or virtual private gateway\.
 + **Subnet route table**—A route table that's associated with a subnet\.
 + **Gateway route table**—A route table that's associated with an internet gateway or virtual private gateway\.